Ahau-NZ/Ahau/mobile/README.md

 - Gradle intro : https://developer.android.com/build

 - our new Vite setup generate ESM JS by default
-    - Cordova may not accept / support this?
-        - fix? use `@vitejs/plugin-legacy` to support no-module
+    - fix: use `@vitejs/plugin-legacy` to support no-module
 - debugging in production
     - change the `--release` flag to `--debug` in `scripts/run.sh`
     - connect the phone by USB